alyoanton9/ramachandran-plot/README.md

 # ramachandran-plot
 Test task

-The program parses pdb file from Protein Data Bank, which contains information about protein, and builds Ramachandran plot for it.
+The program parses pdb file from Protein Data Bank, which contains information about protein and builds Ramachandran plot for it.

 It also asks you if you want to build the plot for exact amico acid of protein or general protein's plot.